zixuansunnydeng/prefect-zoomcamp/README.md

 # Data Engineering Zoomcamp 2023 Week 2
 ## Prefect

-This repo contains Python code to accompany the videos that show how to use Prefect with Google Cloud Storage and BigQuery for ETL.
-Prefect helps you observe and orchestrate your dataflow
+This repo contains Python code to accompany the videos that show how to use Prefect for Data Engineering.
+We will create ETL workflows to extract, transform, and load your data.

+We will use Postgres and GCP's Google Cloud Storage and BigQuery.

+Prefect helps you observe and orchestrate your dataflows.

 # Setup